seanysean/lichess-widgets/README.md

 # Lichess widgets
 Personal Project.
 ### To Do
-Make the widgets embeddable.
+Make the widgets embeddable (almost done).
-Add a loader